 We hereby consent to the incorporation by reference in the Registration Statement on the Form S-8 (Registration Nos.
-333-136264 and 333-116567) of Ctrip.com International Limited of our report dated April 12, 2007 relating to the financial statements, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in this Form 20-F.
+333-136264 and 333-116567) of Ctrip.com International Limited of our report dated April 12, 2007 relating to the financial statements, management's assessment of the effectiveness of internal control over financial reporting, which appears in this Form 20-F.